 At Teddington School teachers, parents and students all believe in creating opportunities beyond the curriculum set by the government.

-- encourage a pride in being part of Teddington School;
+- To encourage a pride in being part of Teddington School

-- develop friendships across the school community support children to build a circle of peers who share a common interest/hobby/goal;
+- To develop friendships across the school community and support children to build a circle of peers who share a common interest/hobby/goal

-- promote a healthy balance between school and life complement and extend the statutory curriculum by providing opportunities to develop new skills which could offer an insight into possible career choices or life-time hobbies;
+- To promote a healthy balance between school and life and complement and extend the statutory curriculum by providing opportunities to develop new skills which could offer an insight into possible career choices or life-time hobbies

-- offer a balanced and relevant selection of activities.
+- To offer a balanced and relevant selection of activities.

-- 30 per cent of job applications as well as UCAS applications should be about Extra-Curricular Activities.
-An interesting EA will help them stand out.
+- 30 per cent of job applications as well as UCAS applications should be about extra-curricular activities.
+An interesting activity will help them stand out.

 The school runs competitive teams in all major sports, both after school and on occasional Saturdays.
-All students take part in regular inter-house competitions as part of the PE Curriculum; they are encouraged to reach their highest possible potential and to enjoy taking part by providing them with every opportunity to develop their skills and expertise.
-Full details of the PE Curriculum and the examinations that we offer can be found on the Curriculum section of this website.
+All students take part in regular inter-house competitions as part of the PE curriculum; they are encouraged to reach their highest possible potential and to enjoy taking part by providing them with every opportunity to develop their skills and expertise.
+Full details of the PE curriculum and the examinations that we offer can be found within the curriculum section of this website.